Pillar-focused Roadmap

-Strategic Pillars are one of the most popular strategy models.
+Strategic Pillars are one of the most popular strategy models used as part of an annual strategic planning process.
 Put simply, they are the battlegrounds your company must focus on and win.
 Here you will learn how to create your Strategic Pillars and operationalise their delivery, ensuring there is not a strategy and execution divide.
-You can also see a demo of ZOKRI, a Strategic Planning Tools that brings strategy to live and closed the strategy and execution divide.

 Channelling resources and serving customers better than your competition